Sen. Carper Responds to Report Detailing Potentially Duplicative Government Programs and Wasteful Spending

 WASHINGTON – Today, Sen. Tom Carper (D-Del.), Chairman of the Senate Subcommittee on Federal Financial Management, released the following statement in response to the release of the Government Accountability Office’s (GAO) report identifying potentially duplicative government programs and ways the federal government could cut costs and save money for taxpayers:

-“The examples of duplicative and wasteful spending laid out by the Government Accountability Office today are disappointing, but not surprising.
+“Unfortunately, I’m all too familiar with many of the examples of duplicative and wasteful spending laid out by the Government Accountability Office today.
 As Chairman of the Subcommittee on Federal Financial Management, I’ve heard countless times about the ways in which federal programs are not performing as well and as effectively as they could, and consequently wasting scarce taxpayers’ dollars.
-Whether it is badly managed information technology projects, property and buildings that aren’t efficient or necessary, programs like Medicare and Medicaid that are not doing a good enough job rooting out fraud and waste, or programs that are inconsistent with or duplicate work done elsewhere, we need to do better.
+Whether it is badly managed information technology projects, property and buildings that aren’t efficient or necessary, too many federal data centers, or not doing a good enough job rooting out fraud and waste in Medicare and Medicaid, there’s a lot we could be doing better.
 Given our mind boggling budget deficit, we need to be looking into every corner of our federal budget to find ways to save.
-In addition to savings, today’s report outlines in great detail the enormous opportunities we have to raise revenue by narrowing our nation’s significant tax gap and collecting on money that’s owed to us by people who game the system – an initiative that mirrors legislation I introduced last year.
+In addition to savings, today’s report outlines in great detail the enormous opportunities we have to raise revenue by narrowing our nation’s significant tax gap and collecting on money that’s owed to us by people who game the system.